Korky Neufeld

-Kornelius "Korky" Neufeld is a Canadian politician who was elected to the Legislative Assembly of British Columbia in the 2024 British Columbia general election.
-He represents the electoral district of Abbotsford West as a member of the Conservative Party of British Columbia.
+Kornelius "Korky" Neufeld MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Abbotsford West since 2024.
+He is a member of the Conservative Party.

 Early life and career

 Neufeld was born into a family of 10 children.
 His parents, originally from South America, immigrated to Canada in 1964.
 As of 2024, he resides in Abbotsford, British Columbia with his wife, Cynthia, his four children, and two grandchildren.

 Neufeld began his career in church ministry as a pastor in Vancouver before leading a church in Abbotsford for more than ten years.
 He later worked in the construction industry, including as a construction manager for Servicemaster Restore of the Fraser Valley.

 Neufeld has been involved with various community organizations and advisory committees.
 He served with the Abbotsford Restorative Justice and Advocacy Association for over five years, the Bridgehouse Committee at City Hall for two years, and the Abbotsford Christian Leaders Network for ten years.